Divine Chocolate adds ‘owned by cocoa farmers’ seal in packaging refresh

 Divine has also added vegan and non-GMO logos on the back of packs.

-Photo: Divine
+Photo: Divine (Oliver NIEBURG)

-A recent analysisby market researchers Nielsen said snacks with non-GMO claims have seen a +18.2% boost in each of the past five years.
+A recent analysis by market researchers Nielsen said snacks with non-GMO claims have seen a +18.2% boost in each of the past five years.

 Design agency Lewis Moberly created the new design for the range, while Andy Simpson from Bluebox Creative rolled out the design on all back and inside packs and new products.